-Many people are not aware of the opportunity they have to gain eligibility for Medicaid benefits, which include a variety of health care programs and services, and most significantly, long-term care at home or in a nursing home.
+Many people are not aware of the opportunity they have to gain eligibility for Medicaid benefits, which include a variety of health care programs and services, and most significantly, long-term care at home or in an assisted living facility or a nursing home.
 Elder Law Medicaid planning involves taking the steps needed to protect your assets and income, and, at the same time, to become eligible for benefits.

 Yet so many people never bother, because they mistakenly think “I have too much money and too much income to be eligible,” or they believe that Medicaid’s five-year “look back” will get them in trouble if they transfer their assets.

 These are common misconceptions.
 Most New York City and New York Metro area residents can become Medicaid eligible and receive benefits, by working with a Medicaid planning attorney in the NYC, Westchester and NY Metro area.
 An attorney experienced in Medicaid planning can implement appropriate and completely reliable strategies that are consistent with Federal and state laws.